sideprotocol/.github/profile/README.md

 ## Side Protocol

-Side Protocol is developing a distributed inter-blockchain liquidity mesh network system that utilizes innovative IBC-based swap application protocols (ICS100-Interchain Atomic Swap and ICS101-Interchain AMM Swap).
-Unlike liquidity hubs, Side Protocol aims to decentralize liquidity between diverse blockchain networks in a bridgeless manner, while maintaining interconnectivity.
-At the core of the Side Protocol lies SIDE, a robust EVM-compatible layer-1 infrastructure that serves as the system's liquidity engine.
-SIDE is responsible for fostering interconnectivity and ensuring sufficient liquidity between different blockchain networks.
-Additionally, SIDE offers massive incentives to developers through its unique "Adopt to Earn" integrated chain module, encouraging active participation and traction boostrapping.
+Side Protocol is an infrastructure for mesh liquidity, a network of liquidity which is distributed across different networks but interconnected via arbitrary messaging protocols.
+At the core of the mesh liquidity network lies SIDE, a layer-1 Cosmos-SDK based blockchain housing the flagship implementation of Side Protocol.

 ## Interchain Tech Stacks